Will Washington State's New 'Public Option' Plan Reduce Heath Care Costs?

 Under Washington's approach, called Cascade Care, the state will not get into the insurance business.
 Instead, Washington is creating more of a hybrid public-private system where the state will contract with private health insurers to administer the plans, but will control the terms to manage costs.
 In that sense, says Tolbert, what Washington is creating could be called a state-sponsored plan.

-Still, Tolbert says, it's not yet clear how much of game-changer Washington's new health insurance law will be.
+Still, Tolbert says, it's not yet clear how much of a game changer Washington's new health insurance law will be.

 "I think we have to wait and see," she says.

-Washington state, Tolbert notes, has a history of leading the way on healthcare by seeking innovative approaches to expand coverage and ensure affordability.
+Washington state, Tolbert notes, has a history of leading the way on health care by seeking innovative approaches to expand coverage and ensure affordability.

-But she also has a reality check for consumers about the new Washington law.
+But she also has a reality check for consumers regarding the new Washington law.

 "It will likely be a lower-cost option, but [it's] unlikely to be a dramatic savings over what people are paying today, more likely a modest savings," Tolbert says.

-Even sponsors of the legislation acknowledge the state plans may only save consumers 5-10% on their premiums.
+Even sponsors of the legislation acknowledge the state plans may save consumers only 5-10% on their premiums.

-Democratic state Rep. Eileen Cody, who sponsored the House version of the public option bill in Washington, says, given the climate of rising costs, it's less about bringing prices down than about holding the line on premium increases.
+Democratic state Rep. Eileen Cody, who sponsored the House version of the public option bill in Washington, says that given the climate of rising costs, it's less about bringing prices down than about holding the line on premium increases.

 "What we're hoping is the rate that you pay today is what you'll pay when this comes on the market," Cody says.